 Jason announces to his family that he’s gay.
 His sisters and his father tell him that it doesn’t make any difference, they love him regardless of whether he’s gay or straight or whatever.
 But what about his mother?
 Can she come to accept that her son is gay?

 Betty Phillips and Tammy Cantham continued to chat after they had finished their meals.
 The Cantina didn’t rush them; the lunch crowd had thinned out after one-thirty and they liked having patrons sitting at the outdoor tables where they could be seen those passing by the restaurant on foot or in their cars.
-Besides the table occupied by the two mothers there were three other tables still in use on the outside patio, and that made the maître d’ happy, and usually did draw in some customers who wanted drinks and snacks.
+Besides the table occupied by the two mothers there were three other tables still in use on the outside patio, and that made the maître d’ happy, and usually would draw in some customers who wanted drinks and snacks.
 Finally, Betty and Tammy decided to wander around downtown and visit some of the shops and department stores.

 When he arrived he knocked on the office door.